 w/ Louise Smith, Ellen McElduff, Amanda Goodwin, Amanda Goodwin, Marusia Zach, Janne Peters

-With short hair and an English degree, wearing a vivid blue sweater-dress, Molly (Smith) is pulling a double-shift at a Manhattan brothel.
-This movie is like an upscale version of the docu Chicken Ranch (1983).
-Footage of the “girls” cracking jokes about clients, or complaining about their house madam Lucy (McElduff), feels especially vérité.
+With short hair and an English degree, wearing a vivid blue sweater-dress, Molly (Louise Smith) is pulling a double-shift at a Manhattan brothel.
+This movie is like an upscale version of the docu Chicken Ranch (1983) (see Documentary (A-L)).
+Footage of the “girls” cracking jokes about clients, or complaining about their house madam Lucy (Ellen McElduff), feels especially vérité.
 Lucy insists, “You must dress as if you’ve just had lunch with your mother and you’re on your way to meet your boyfriend.”
 An entertaining and intelligent film released by Miramax, film critics tended to praise it while feminist critics had reservations.
 Ruby Rich questions its “upbeat view of prostitution, one much more palatable to men.”
 And Andrea Weiss writes how Working Girls was getting shelved in the porn section of video stores: “What began as a feminist approach to sexual representation was readily appropriated in its marketing as white-collar pornography.”
 It may be true but I never tire of watching.

 Wrong (2012) dir.
 Quentin Dupieux